 Look for the oldest bell, from the seventh century!
 It is preserved in the cathedral on the right side of the altar (you have to look through the iron grid).
 The bell brought by Gallus on his seventh-century journey from Ireland is one of the tree oldest surviving bells in Europe!
 It was donated to the monastery in 1786.
 They used it as a hand bell to exile evil spirits.
 On the mantle of the bell is painted «Gallus and the bear» as well a quote.

 There are two to crypt (a chapel under a church) beneath the Cathedral but I was never in there and it’s not open to the public.
-Maybe it’s only a rumor, I don’t know for sure… The tomb of St.Gallus, containing a piece of his skull, is in the east crypt, while the west crypt houses the tombs of St.Otmar and since 1966 the Bishops of St.Gallen.
+Maybe it’s only a rumor, I don’t know for sure… The eastern crypt goes back to the 9th century.
+The tomb of St.Gallus, containing a piece of his skull, is in the east crypt, while the west crypt houses the tombs of St.Otmar and since 1966 the Bishops of St.Gallen.

 Photo, Audio Guide, no entrance fee